 Learn more about qualifying children here on the IRS website.

 You must apply to receive your credit.
-Because this is the first year of the program we are not sure how long processing times will be.
-The Department of Revenue will release a “Where’s my Refund” tool on their website in February of 2023.
+Because this is the first year of the program processing times have been long.
+Currently, you may wait up to 90 days to receive your credit.
+The Department of Revenue has a “Where’s my Refund” tool on their website, or you can call their call center: 360-763-7300.

 You can receive your credit as either a direct deposit or as a check, which will be mailed to the mailing address you include in your application.